sebastianmenze/python-acoustic-backscatter-analysis/sailbuoy_onboard_analysis_and_compression/readme.md

 This python scripts runs over a set of .raw files, reads the echograms and removes noise from faulty pings, the sea floor and range dependent noise.
 Than I am using the "cv2.findContours" function (https://opencv.org/) to outline regions (krill swarms) in the echograms with a backscatter higher than -70 dB.
 These contour lines are compressed to the shorted possible length.

 When the patches are large enough (>10 pixels) I store the outlines as 16 bit floating point numbers in a .pkl file, that can than be send via Iridium or the like.
-The contours are saves as python list in this format:
+The contours are saves as python dict in this format:

 ```
    contourdict= {"id":[],"sv":[],"time_s":[],"depth_m":[],"timelimits":[],"depthlimits":[]}